Admission into the UAA Dental Assisting Program is a two-part process:

 Essays must address all questions/topics listed.
 Applicants should be prepared to submit essay in the text boxes provided on the web application.

-5. Complete a Dental Assisting Web Application.
-The priority deadline for the Dental Assisting class beginning in the fall is May 15th, 2020.
+5. EXTENDED: Complete a Dental Assisting Web Application.
+The deadline for the Dental Assisting class beginning in the fall is August 15th, 2020.
 After this date, students may continue to be accepted if additional seats are available until classes begin.

 6. Appear for interview.
 Upon review of the initial application, a select number of applicants will be invited for interview.

 Applicants with a complete file are selected for admission based upon their test scores, grades in high school and college, ability to complete the application process, and dental assisting experience.
 If test results are low and classes are recommended to improve reading comprehension levels, applicants will be advised and proof of successful course completion must be provided prior to acceptance into the program.